manami-d/react-task-tracker/README.md

 # React Task Tracker

+## Description

 This course is from [React JS Crash Course 2021](https://www.youtube.com/watch?v=w7ejDZ8SWv8) by Brad Traversy

+### What I learnt from this?
+- How to create each component and import them onto the main file
+- Syntax of React
+- How to create an app with React from instralling the application to the end

 ## Getting Started with Create React App